-An application is only considered unsuccessful if you are not invited to select a flat, e.g. not successful in the ballot, or the flats were all taken up before your queue number was due.
+An application is considered unsuccessful if you are not invited to book a flat, i.e. you did not receive a queue number, or the flats were all taken up before your queue number was due.

-Additional chances are not given for SBF and BTO sales launches in mature estates as the supply of those flats is limited.
+Additional chances are not given for applications for BTO flats in the mature estates and SBF exercises as the flat supply is limited.

 This scheme helps first-timer married couples with children get their flat more easily.

-Up to 30% of BTO units and 50% of SBF units are allocated to applicants under this scheme.
+Up to 30% of BTO flats and 50% of SBF flats are allocated to applicants under this scheme.

 This scheme helps a married child and the parents to live with or close to each other for mutual care and support, by giving greater assurance when they apply for a new flat.
 Fiancé/Fiancée applicants may also apply for the MCPS.

-The available quota is first given to MCPS applicants that are eligible for first priority.
+The available quota is given first to MCPS applicants who are eligible for first priority.
 Any remaining quota then goes to the other MCPS applicants.

 This scheme helps families with more than 2 children and encourages the formation of larger families.
 Your application will be included in the first ballot round with other TCPS applicants; if unsuccessful, your application is then included in the second ballot round, together with other public applicants.

-Flat allocation is up to 5% of BTO/ SBF units.
+Flat allocation is up to 5% of BTO/ SBF flats.

 This scheme provides assistance to divorced or widowed persons with children.

-The flat allocation is up to 5% of BTO 2-room Flexi and 3-room flats in non-mature estates.
+The flat allocation is up to 5% of 2-room Flexi and 3-room BTO flats in the non-mature estates.
 This quota is shared with the 30% quota set aside for second-timers.

 This scheme helps tenants of HDB rental flats to purchase their own home.
 The TPS quota is also for those applying under the Selective En bloc Redevelopment Scheme (SERS), Relocation and Resettlement.

-The flat allocation is up to 10% of 2-room Flexi and 3-room BTO/ SBF units.
+The flat allocation is up to 10% of 2-room Flexi and 3-room BTO/ SBF flats.

-This scheme helps elderly residents who wish to buy a 2-room Flexi flat to age-in-place in a familiar environment or live near their parents/ married child, by improving the elderly applicants’ chances when they ballot for a flat.
+This scheme helps seniors who wish to buy a 2-room Flexi flat to age-in-place in a familiar environment or live near their parents/ married child, by improving the seniors’ chances when they ballot for a flat.

-At least 40% of the 2-room Flexi flats (subject to a minimum 100 units for each BTO project) offered during our sales launches will be set aside for elderly applicants.
-Within this, half (20%) will be set aside for eligible elderly under the SPS.
+At least 40% of the 2-room Flexi flats (subject to a minimum 100 units for each BTO project) will be set aside for seniors.
+Within this, half will be set aside for eligible seniors under the SPS.